 In addition to brain injury, service users may have any of the following conditions:

 Whilst service users will be medically stable, this does not preclude diabetes or epilepsy or other condition that can normally be managed outside of a hospital.
 Service users may be unlikely to have the potential to return to work, but may succeed in a work placement / voluntary capacity.
 Before a service user is admitted to Osman House, they may have undergone a neurobehavioural assessment and intensive assessment at another BIRT service.
-The Brain Injury Rehabilitation Trust (BIRT) has three specialist assessment and rehabilitation centres in the Yorkshire and Humber region:
+The Brain Injury Rehabilitation Trust (BIRT) has two specialist assessment and rehabilitation centres in the Yorkshire region:

 Service users may also be admitted following assessment and / or rehabilitation by another health or social care provider or directly from hospital or residential care.
 Referrals must be made directly to the line manager.